 Most of us go to bed and don’t remember our dreams when we wake up.
 We don’t commonly ask each other, “How were your dreams?”
 This is curious to me.

 So, I started becoming more aware of my dreams.
 Why limit my consciousness to waking hours only?
 And, I soon realized dreams are a path towards a greater awareness of the world around me.
-They are opportunities to receive guidance, inspiration and support to improve my life.
+They are opportunities to receive guidance, inspiration, and support to improve my life.

-All dreams can teach.
 It doesn’t matter if the dream is short or long, simple or complex.
 As long as it’s remembered, the dream holds potential for our waking life.

 Where is the best place to start?
 Start by remembering your dreams.